Multi-Agent Reinforcement Learning for Multi-Cell Spectrum and Power Allocation: Introduction

-The remainder of this paper is organized as follows.
-We formulate the learning problem in Section~\ref{sec:model}.
-In Section~\ref{sec: MARL}, we introduce an RL framework.
-In Section~\ref{sec: simulation results}, we discuss the simulation setup and numerical results.
-Concluding remarks are given in Section~\ref{sec:Con}.
+The paper is organized as follows: Section~\ref{sec:MARL framework and system model} formulates the learning problem and describes the conflict graph and cellular network systems.
+Section~\ref{sec: MARL solution} proposes two MARL-based solutions.
+Section~\ref{sec: simulation results} discusses the simulation setup and numerical results.
+Section~\ref{sec:Con} provides concluding remarks.